 - I Was in Ketosis.
 Ketogenic diets severely restrict carbohydrates and force your body to adopt a different metabolic pathway for producing energy.
 When your body senses that there are no more stored sugars available to burn, it produces ketone bodies that can be used as an alternative fuel source.

 These ketones typically flow from your liver to your brain for use as fuel, sparing whatever sugar is left for other cellular functions.
-Nutritional ketosis can be incredible helpful to train your cells to become less reliant on sugar and potentially reverse some of the concequences of insulin resistance.
-The catch is that the burning ketones creates a different breath signature that Lumen cannot always differentiate.
+Nutritional ketosis can be incredibly helpful to train your cells to become less reliant on sugar and potentially reverse some of the consequences of insulin resistance.
+The catch is that the burning ketones create a different breath signature that Lumen cannot always differentiate.

 In an exchange with the Lumen customer support team, they said, “At a biochemical level, the burning of ketones is not the same as burning fats.
 Burning ketone bodies for fuel produces more CO2 than burning fatty acids.
 For this reason, when you are in deep levels of ketosis, your Lumen may not clearly indicate a state of fat burn and you may see higher Lumen levels.”

 After using the lumen for over two months, I can say the readings are much more in line with what I’d expect given my diet and exercise.
 I do believe some of the initial results may have been anomalies as the device was learning about my metabolism.

 In fact, I believe Lumen has updated its calibration days to a machine learning algorithm that is supposed to get more accurate with every breath you take.
 That is, of course, if you tell it about your eating and exercise habits.